 Dunkin’ spent the last year, since they announced the change, softening the ground through media relations – both consumer and franchisee facing.
 They rolled the cost of the facelift into an already-approved franchise remodeling package.

 Don’t Go it Alone

 Bottom line – when a bunch of stakeholders get together, it’s easy to assume your rebrand is big news.
 But all too often, it’s just news to you.
-Get together with outside council early in the process, and construct a narrative that pays off on your vision for the future.
-After that, a successful rebrand is mostly a matter of getting the word out…
+Meet with council early in the process, and construct a narrative that pays off on your vision for the future.
+After that, a successful rebrand campaign is mostly a matter of getting the word out.

 We often work closely with branding agencies to align strategies for a winning reveal.
 To discuss how our team can collaborate with yours, please reach out here: firstname.lastname@example.org.